geisonbiazus/force_integrator/README.md

 ## Usage

-In your model include the ForceIntegrator::Mapper module and them map your fields as following:
+In your model include the ForceIntegrator::Mapper module and then map your fields as follows:

 ```ruby
 class Contact < ActiveRecord::Base